seanpatrickmcdonald/cs480McDonald/README.md

 ## Current Finished Projects
 PA1, PA2, PA3, PA4

-PA5 - I will be using cs480Martin - Bruce Martin's repository
+PA5 - Bruce Martin and I will be using this Repository